The Game is the Game: Dynamic network analysis and shifting roles in criminal networks: Methodology

 where $B_i \sim \mathrm{Ber}(p_i)$ represents the values of a Bernoulli trial with success probability $p_i$.
 Thus, $A_B$ is a matrix whose elements are either $1$ where a link is already known (i.e., where a link was observed by law enforcement) or a Bernoulli random variable where the links are not known (i.e., where a link was not observed during the criminal investigation), and zero along the diagonal.

 Here we derive a formula to calculate the expectation of the matrix $A_B$ using the matrix $A$ and the uncertainty parameters $p_1$ and $p_2$ to find the expectation of a network with two different levels of uncertainty to model the fact that we are more certain about edges in the network involving nodes who were under surveillance during the investigation as opposed to edges involving nodes who were not under surveillance.
-We then separate the nodes in two groups, i.e., those who were under surveillance by law enforcement during the investigation (65\% of nodes, based on the information from the arrest warrant) and those who were included by association with the first group.
+We then use qualitative information included in the judicial document to separate the nodes in two groups, i.e., those who were under surveillance by law enforcement during the investigation (65\% of nodes, based on the information from the arrest warrant) and those who were included by association with the first group (i.e., individuals who were treated as suspects because they discussed illegal activities over the phone or offended together with actors in the first group).
 Any edges that were observed by law enforcement agencies, either via physical or electronic surveillance, are encoded with a weight of 1.
 The remaining edges are partitioned into the two groups -- under surveillance and not under surveillance.
 Edges connecting nodes who were not under surveillance are given a weight of $p_1$; edges connecting nodes under surveillance are given a weight of $p_2$.
-As $p_1,p_2$ are probabilities, we have $p_1,p_2\in\{0,1\}$ such that when $p_1,p_2=0$, no edges are added and we obtain the observed network.
+As $p_1,p_2$ are probabilities, we have $p_1,p_2\in[0,1]$ such that when $p_1,p_2=0$, no edges are added and we obtain the observed network.
 When $p_1,p_2=1$, we obtain the complete graph for this network (i.e., every node is connected to every other node in the network).